mendix/docs/content/howto/extensibility/create-native-javascript-action.md

 {{% /alert %}}

-4. Validate that your local build succeeded by checking the log files in *C:\MendixProjects\NativeNFC\deployment\log\*.
-5. Install the app on your device.
+3. Install the app on your device.
 For more information on installing, please check the [Distributing](/howto/mobile/deploying-native-app#6-distributing) section of *How to Deploy Your First Mendix Native App*.
-6. Open your app, which could look like this:
+4. Open your app, which could look like this:

 	![native nfc app home](attachments/create-native-javascript-action/native-nfc-app-home-android.jpg)

-7. Tap your NFC button.
+5. Tap your NFC button.
 You will incur this error: **JavaScript action was not implemented**.
 You will implement your action later.

-{{% alert type="info" %}}

-The Native Builder will locally run MxBuild.
-The output is a *bundles.js* file which will be pack with your application.
-Therefore, any update on your Mendix model requires a new build.
-You are not building a development app that updates automatically.

-{{% /alert %}}

-### 3.3 Installing a Dependency in Your (Custom Dev) App {#installing-dependency-app}
+### 3.3 Installing a Dependency in Your Custom Developer App {#installing-dependency-app}

 In this section you will install the external library [react-native-nfc-manager](https://www.npmjs.com/package/react-native-nfc-manager) which makes adding NFC functionality easier.
-The Mendix native client is based on *React Native version 0.59*, which will influence the selected version of the library [todo: can we delete this sentence? it is a dependency].
+Mendix Studio Pro 8.5 is based on *React Native version 0.59*, which will influence the selected version of the library.
 You will make all changes to the **master** branch, because with each build a new branch is created (`build/{number}`) from **master** with your latest changes.

 The dependency is split into two parts: the native operating system part and the client JavaScript part.
 To add the dependency for the app, do the following: